blackberry/bbUI.js/README.md

 **Please read the [Issues List](https://github.com/blackberry/bbUI.js/issues) for details on known issues, feature requests and planned improvements**

 These examples have been designed for a Smartphone screen size and **not** for the BlackBerry&reg; PlayBook&trade;

-**Requires BlackBerry WebWorks SDK for Smartphones v2.3 or higher**

 ## Source files to include